rtyuik/jira_management/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
+3. Set Environmental Variables in a .env file

 ## Usage